celo-org/celo-monorepo/packages/docs/operations-manual/proxy.md

 Also, starting from the Celo client 1.2 release, we will support assigning multiple proxies per validator.
 This provides better uptime for the validator for the case of a proxy going down.
 Also, it will help with making each proxy enode URL less public by only sharing it with a subset of the other validators.

-**NOTES**
-The communication protocol between the validator and it's proxies implemented in release 1.2 is NOT backwards compatible to the pre-1.2 protocol.
+{% hint style="danger" %}The communication protocol between the validator and it's proxies implemented in release 1.2 is NOT backwards compatible to the pre-1.2 protocol.
 So if the proxy or validator is being upgraded to 1.2, then both needs to be upgraded to that version.
-Note that validators and proxies using release 1.2 are still compatible with remote nodes.
+Note that validators and proxies using release 1.2 are still compatible with remote nodes.{% endhint %}

 There are two ways to specify the proxy information to a validator.
 It can be done on validator startup via the command line argument, or by the rpc api when the validator is running.